eclipse-ee4j/cargotracker/README.md

 For further guidance on contributing including the project roadmap, please look [here](CONTRIBUTING.md).

 ## Known Issues
-* When you load the project in the Eclipse IDE, you may get some spurious validation failure messages on the XML deployment descriptors (these are essentially bugs in Eclipse).
+* When you load the project in the Eclipse IDE, you may get some spurious validation failure messages on the XML deployment descriptors (these are essentially bugs in the Eclipse IDE).
 These are harmless and the application is just fine.
 You can simply ignore these false validation messages or delete them by going to the Markers tab.
 * You may get a log message stating that Payara SSL certificates have expired.
 This won't get in the way of functionality, but it will stop log messages from being printed to the IDE console.
 You can solve this issue by manually removing the expired certificates from the Payara domain, as explained [here](https://github.com/payara/Payara/issues/3038).